MaximBh/Yandex-Music-Global-Hotkeys/README.md

 ## Notes:

-- To make the global hotkeys work, manually play or pause a track in Yandex Music once
+- To make the global hotkeys work, manually play or pause a track in Yandex Music once.

 - Run as administrator for global hotkeys to work (recommended).

 - Hotkeys are saved in hotkeys_config.json.